Terms & Conditions:

-9.10 Any agreed users over the 5 limit on the standard subscription service is only valid for 12 months from the date logins are issued.
+9.10 Any agreed users over the 5 limit on the standard subscription service are only valid for 12 months from the date logins are issued.
 On the 12 month anniversary, your additional user subscription will automatically be applied.

 9.11 If your login is used on a more that one PC, table or mobile device at the same time, this would be concurrent login.
 LetMC will automatically bill for an extra user for that calendar month only.

 10.1 LetMC grants you a non-exclusive, non-transferable, worldwide right to use the Service, solely for your own internal business purposes, subject to the terms and conditions of this Agreement.
 All rights not expressly granted to you are reserved by LetMC.

 10.2 The subscription fee starts on the day LetMC issue your logins by email or one calendar month from the signing of your contract, whichever is the sooner.

 10.3 Request for additional users above the agreed limited set of the subscription will be charged at a set monthly rate per user.